Skip to navigation menu Skip to content

 • Problems with the 3 bones in the middle ear that transmit sound.

-• Whether hearing aids are needed
+• Whether they need hearing aids

 • How to prevent further hearing loss